 On April 29, 2022, Governor Tim Waltz approved a new bill authorizing pandemic payments to hundreds of thousands of frontline workers, with implications for Minnesota employers.

-Senate File 2677 applies to employers and employees in fifteen specified “frontline sectors,” including: (1) long-term ...Read More
+Senate File 2677 applies to employers and employees in fifteen specified “frontline sectors,” including: (1) long-term care and home ...Read More

 On March 1, 2022, the Equal Employment Opportunity Commission (EEOC) updated guidance regarding reasonable accommodations for sincerely held religious beliefs.
 This update answers important questions raised by employers following the publication of federal and state COVID-19 vaccination and testing emergency standards.
 The Occupational Safety ...Read More